zsfeiner/zsfeiner.github.io/content/research/eco-evo/index.md

 title: Eco-evolutionary dynamics
 ---

 In a rapidly changing world, animals are constantly adapting.
 Human-induced selection gradients, like intense size-selective harvest, can alter the evolutionary trajectories of important fish life history traits, including growth or size- and age-at-maturation.
-These effects can be counterbalanced by natural selection on traits like egg size.
 We use experimental work, simulation modeling, and field studies to disentangle the relative effects of plasticity and evolution on these vital life history parameters.

 <!--more-->